 msp430.hheader file to select an MCU specific supplimentary header file.

 The option also sets the ISA to use.
 If the MCU name is one that is

 known to only support the 430 ISA then that is selected, otherwise the

-In addition an MCU-specific linker script is added to the linker
+In addition an MCU specific linker script will be added to the linker

 command line.
 The script's name is the name of the MCU with